Andrew Nicholson (basketball)

-Andrew Fabian Nicholson (born December 8, 1989) is a Canadian professional basketball player for the Daegu KOGAS Pegasus of the Korean Basketball League (KBL).
+Andrew Fabian Nicholson (born December 8, 1989) is a Canadian professional basketball player who most recently played for the Seoul Samsung Thunders of the Korean Basketball League (KBL).
 He played college basketball for the St. Bonaventure Bonnies before being selected by the Orlando Magic with the 19th overall pick in the 2012 NBA draft.

 High school career

 Nicholson did not start playing until he was a high school junior.
 Due to a broken ankle, he missed the entire summer circuit prior to his senior season.
 Nicholson gained recognition in his senior and 5th year.
 He was named to the Toronto Star High School All-Stars in 2007 and 2008, and was also named MVP of five different tournaments.